ukwa/katacoda-scenarios/webarchive-discovery-introduction/step7.md

-Now Shine is up and running, you can use it by clicking here:
+Now Shine is up and running, you can use it by clicking here[1]:

 <div class="center-align">
     <a class="btn-small" href="https://[[HOST_SUBDOMAIN]]-9000-[[KATACODA_HOST]].environments.katacoda.com/shine">View Shine User Interface</a>